Marianne Plehn: Early life

+Career

 In 1898 she was appointed as assistant lecturer at the Bavarian Biological Experimental Institute (Bayerische Biologische Versuchsanstalt), at the School of Veterinary Medicine in Munich, Bavaria.
 There she worked with Bruno Hofer, who is considered the founder of fish pathology.
-Plehn dedicated her life to research and her working day was spent in the laboratory and in the field.
+Plehn dedicated her life to research and her working day was spent in the laboratory and the field.
 She turned down an appointment in Vienna and continued to work in Hofer's shadow, who as director presented their work in public appearances.
-From 1899 Plehn published her findings on fish disease and parasites, often producing several papers a year.
-At the time knowledge of fish physiology was limited, and little information was available on diseases and methods for their prevention.
-Very few scientists in Germany or abroad carried out research in fish pathology.
+From 1899 Plehn published her findings on fish diseases and parasites, often producing several papers a year.
+Knowledge of fish physiology was limited, and little information was available on diseases and methods for their prevention.
+Few scientists carried out research in fish pathology.
 Plehn's research agenda was determined by the needs of breeders supplying stock to lakes and streams in and around Munich and upper Bavaria.
-Her research was pioneering and often conducted under time pressure as breeders face considerable financial losses.
-She carried out work at the institute's research station in Starnberg, which had been established in 1900 prompted by criticism that the institute did not diagnose deadly diseases and issued advice on their control quickly enough.
-Her most important tools were the microscope and her dissecting instruments, as she tried to determine the reasons for fish die-offs.
+Her research was pioneering and often conducted under time pressure as breeders faced considerable financial losses.
+She carried out work at the institute's research station in Starnberg, which had been established in 1900 prompted by criticism the institute did not diagnose diseases and issued advice on their control quickly enough.
+Her most important tools were the microscope and dissecting instruments, as she tried to determine the reasons for fish die-offs.

-One of her early published study was an investigation of raised scales in minnows in 1902.
-Between 1903 and 1904 she identified the agent causing red disease in carp species, the Bacterium cyprinicida, and demonstrated that more hygienic conditions reduced the problem.
-She also conducted research into fish parasitology.
-In 1903 she discovered the previously unknown Trypanoplasma cyprini (now called Cryptobia cyprini Plehn) in carp blood, while investigating protozoan parasites.
-Between 1904 and 1906 she published five papers on stagger disease in Salmonidae (the salmon and trout group).
+One of her early published studies was an investigation of raised scales in minnows in 1902.
+Between 1903 and 1904 she identified the agent causing red disease in carp species, the Bacterium cyprinicida, and demonstrated more hygienic conditions reducing the problem.
+She conducted research into fish parasitology.
+In 1903 she discovered the Trypanoplasma cyprini (now called Cryptobia cyprini Plehn) in carp blood, while investigating protozoan parasites.
+Between 1904-06 she published five papers on stagger disease in Salmonidae (salmon and trout group).
 Her later research on the subject prompted her to designate a new genus of parasites, the Lentospora, now Myxobolus.
-In 1906 she published the book Die Fische des Meeres und der Binnengewässer (Fishes of the Lakes and Inland Waters) with illustrations aimed at a general public and fish breeders.
+In 1906 she published the book Die Fische des Meeres und der Binnengewässer (Fishes of the Lakes and Inland Waters) with illustrations aimed at the public and fish breeders.
 In 1905 and 1908 she published the results of two studies on the trematode worm Sanguinicola armata und inermis.
 She published her findings on kidney disease in 1908.
 Her findings on liver disease in Salmonidae were published in 1909 and 1915.